Purchasing Card — Everything a Procurement Professional Should Know

-In this modern-day, we buy things conveniently with the use of physical or virtual cards.
+In this modern-day, we buy things conveniently using physical or virtual cards.
 However, there are many types of cards.
 Have you ever heard of purchasing cards?
 I am sure that only a few are familiar with this term as we mostly use debit and credit cards.

 For this article, we will discuss what a purchasing card is.
 We will check how it works and its benefits and disadvantages in every business.